There are two forms of marriage:

 Notice of marriage must be given by each of you personally to your local Superintendent Registrar(s).
 Unless, you are marrying in the Church of England or Church in Wales by Banns or Common Licence.

 Both of you must have lived in a registration district in England or Wales for at least seven days.
 This is directly before giving notice at the register office.
 If you both live in the same district, you will give notice at the same office.
 If you live in different registration districts, you will give notice separately, in your own district.

 Note: If one or both of you are subject to immigration control, both must attend the designated Register Office, together.
 This is irrespective of the district where you live.
 The nearest offices to Calderdale are Leeds and Manchester.

-You cannot give the Superintendent Registrar notice of marriage more than twelve months before the date of your wedding.
+You cannot give notice of marriage more than twelve months before the date of your wedding.

-It can be possible to alter the date of your marriage (provided it is before the expiry date).
+You can alter the date of your marriage, provided it is before the expiry date.
 To change the location you need a new notice and fee.

-After giving notice, you must wait a further 28 clear days before the marriage can take place.
-For example, if notice is given on 1st July, the marriage may take place on or after 28th July.
+After giving notice, you must wait 28 days before the marriage can take place.
+For example, notice is given on 1st July, the marriage may take place on, or after, 28th July.

 To give notice: Book an appointment .
-Note: Both authorities must have been issued on or before the day of the marriage, for it to take place.
+Note: Both authorities must have been issued on, or before, the day of the marriage, for it to take place.